-- This day commemorates the anniversary of creation and is a day in which the whole world is judged for the coming year.
-It is a time of restricted rejoicing because celebrations are muted in acknowledgment of the great judgement taking place.
+- This day commemorates the anniversary of the creation and is a day in which the whole world is judged for the coming year.
+It is a time of restricted rejoicing because celebrations are muted in acknowledgment of the great judgment taking place.

 - Also known as the Day of Judgment, for it is believed that on this day God judges all of His people and decides their fate in the next year.

-- Although it was not mentioned in the Torah, Judaism’s basic and supreme religious scripture, the holiday most likely began in the 6th century BC.
+- Although it was not mentioned in the Torah, Judaism’s basic and supreme religious scripture, the holiday most likely began in the 6th century BCE.

 TRADITIONS AND CELEBRATIONS